Look Tin Eli: In re Look Tin Sing

-Upon his return to San Francisco in 1884, he was denied entry at age 14 back to the United States because he lacked the necessary certificate under the 1882 Act.
-He challenged the decision at the federal level and won his case at the U.S. Circuit Court of San Francisco.

-This was the celebrated case of Look Tin Sing, which was Look Tin Eli's childhood name.
-In court, he was represented by two lawyers: Thomas Riordan, a prominent San Francisco attorney retained by the Chinese consulate and perhaps the Chinese Six Companies, and William M. Stewart, a prominent railroad attorney and former attorney general of California.
-The 1884 ruling by Justice Stephen Field, who declared that children born in U.S. jurisdictions are U.S. citizens regardless of ancestry, was an important decision that preceded and later cited at the landmark 1898 U.S. Supreme Court citizenship case, United States v.
+Upon his return to San Francisco in 1884, Look was denied entry back into the United States because he lacked the legal certificate required by the new 1882 law which restricted Chinese immigration.
+Despite only being 14 at the time, Eli had spent five years in China receiving traditional classical education which provided him with the elite cultural status and literacy that signaled to the U.S. court system that he belonged to the "merchant class".
+With this, Look challenged the 1882 law at the federal level and moved his legal team to advocate for his re-entry at the U.S. Circuit Court of San Francisco.
+More importantly, the U.S. Circuit Court did not ignore Eli's case, as was the common theme for many immigrants at the time, because it was influenced by the Chinese Six companies as a "test trial" to challenge the exclusion of native-born Chinese Americans such as Look.
+The company hired prominent white attorneys, including Thomas Riordan, a San Francisco attorney who often represented Chinese clients in immigration cases, and former U.S. Senator William M. Stewart, prominent railroad attorney and former attorney general of California, to ensure the case reached the highest levels of the judiciary.
+Look was selected specifically as a political tactic because his 14-year old status and his birth on U.S. soil made him a perfect case to force a ruling on the 14th Amendment.
+The 1884 ruling by Justice Stephen Field, who previously declared that children born in U.S. jurisdictions were U.S. citizens regardless of ancestry, was a pivotal decision that preceded and later cited at the landmark 1898 U.S. Supreme Court citizenship case, United States v.
 Wong Kim Ark.